antonkanin/potatoengine/README.md

 **How to build on Windows**

 Please stand up and leave the room.
-Take you laptop with you. <br/><br/>
+Take you laptop with you. <br/>
+(if you still there just use cmake on Windows, has been tested with VS2017)<br/><br/>